brookshelley/brookshelley.github.com/movies.md

 17. **The Descent**

     Another "maybe these are bad people" everything-goes-wrong movie.
 This was a rewatch, and yet, the cave scenes still had me feeling super claustrophobic.
 It didn't help that I was in the middle of a middle row on a plane to Portland from Amsterdam when I watched it.

+18. **A Quiet Place**

+    A "good christian family" who _loves_ gender roles has to be _vewwwwwy quiet_ so they don't get eaten by some kind of creatures.
+This movie was silly as fuck.
+Every time the monster was on screen, someone had to pantomime "be quiet," as if the entire movie hadn't been quiet.
+Also _spoilers_ but how the fuck do you get pregnant if you know that a baby is going to make loud baby noises and get your family killed?
+And _where did they fuck?_ Anyways, this is a hate-watch.

 ## 2017 <a name="2017"></a>